ChrisBlauvelt/ChrisBlauvelt/README.md

-- 👋 Hi, I’m @ChrisBlauvelt
+- 👋 Hi, I’m @ChrisBlauvelt a.k.a.
+The TechieNeighbor
-- 👀 I’m interested in ...
+- 👀 I’m interested in infrastructure as code, anything to do with Linux, and System Administration!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects that I can assist with, and anything to do with Linux, automation, containerization, Infrastructure-as-code, podcasting, music, and microcontrollers!
 - 📫 How to reach me ...
+470-665-4100 https://techieneighbor.net/
   - <!-- Put this code anywhere in the body of your page where you want the badge to show up. -->

 <div itemscope itemtype='http://schema.org/Person' class='fiverr-seller-widget' style='display: inline-block;'>